XavierCarrera/robust-integration/README.md

 In this repository, we use several datasets.
 The implemented algorithms explore advanced Sklearn functionalities.
 Some of these include:

 - PCA and IPCA
-- Lasso and Ridge for regularization sake
+- Lasso and Ridge regressions for regularization sake
 - Robust Regression
 - Ensamble methods (bagging and boosting)